 All our campaigns grow out of the daily work we do with survivors.
 We campaign to improve the response of the criminal justice system to sexual and domestic violence.
 Justice is our right.
 Official acknowledgement of the crime, such as winning asylum, compensation or legal redress, is an important step towards healing.
 We welcome your active support in these current campaigns.

-The Bill is in the House of Lords.
-The government claims it will overhaul the official response to domestic abuse.
-But it must go further to: state that most victims are women; provide money and resources to women and children to escape; stop violent men abusing victims through family court; extend all protections to immigrants and women with disabilities.
+The Domestic Abuse Bill passed and is now an Act.
+The government claimed it would overhaul the official response to domestic abuse, but we consider it a missed opportunity.
+The government refused many of the changes that women's organisations demanded: acknowledge that most victims are women; provide money and resources to women and children to escape; stop violent men abusing victims through family court; extend all protections to immigrants and women with disabilities.

 70% of women asylum seekers are survivors of rape and/or domestic violence.
 We campaign for the rights of asylum seekers to safety and justice, and an end to deportation and destitution.
 Rape and torture are grounds for asylum and there must be an end to the sexism and racism women face when applying.